It is suggested that students attend a Nursing Information Orientation given by the Counseling Department, which can be reached at 714/564-6103.

 The Traditional Program admits students twice each year.
 The semesters are 16 weeks.
 Theory courses meet 2 times per week.
 Clinical courses are 12 to 24 hours per week generally on Mondays and/or Tuesdays with some possible Saturdays and/or Sundays.

-The Extended Campus Program (ECP) admits students once each year.
-Theory courses meet 1 day per week in the evening except during fourth semester when they meet twice per week during the day (see the Curriculum Change Spring 2017 link).
+Prior to Spring 2017: The Extended Campus Program (ECP) admits students once each year.
+Theory courses meet 1 day per week in the evening except during fourth semester when they meet twice per week during the day.
 Clinical courses are 12 hours on every Saturday or every other Saturday and Sunday.
 The semesters are 16 to 21 weeks, depending on the semester (1st and 3rd semesters are 21 weeks; 2nd semester is 19 weeks; 4th semester is 16 weeks).
-The 1st and 3rd semesters begin in July and end in December; the 2nd begins in January and ends in late June; the 4th semesters begin in January and end in early June.
+The 1st and 3rd semesters begin in July and end in December; the 2nd begins in January/February and ends in late June; the 4th semesters begin in January/February and end in early June.
 ECP theory courses (generally) and Skills and Computer Labs are housed at St. Joseph Hospital of Orange.
 All students may participate in the Skills and Computer Labs at St. Joseph Hospital of Orange and Santa Ana College.
-Note: A planned curriculum change will affect the scheduling of ECP.
-Please see Planned Curriculum Change, Spring 2017.

 Community-based nursing clinical days for both the Traditional and ECP programs are arranged on days other than regular clinical days.

-All students entering the Santa Ana College Nursing Program must pass a state-regulated diagnostic assessment test.
-Santa Ana College utilizes the Test of Essential Academic Skills (TEAS test); must pass with a 62% or higher.
+All students entering the Santa Ana College Nursing Program must pass a diagnostic assessment test.
+Santa Ana College utilizes the Test of Essential Academic Skills (TEAS test) which must be passed with a score of 62% or higher.
 It tests math, English, reading and science.
-All students are encouraged to log onto www.atitesting.com for study material and other useful resources and information.
+All students are encouraged to log onto www.atitesting.com for study materials and other useful resources and information.